artembatura/zero-scriptsjs/packages/extension.webpack-sass/README.md

 ## Description

-Same as `extension.webpack-css`, but for Sass/SCSS
+Same as `extension.webpack-css`, but for Sass and SCSS

 ## Installation